 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-The Church remembers Saint Benedict the founder of monasticism in the Western Church.
-Benedict and his twin sister Scholastica, born in 480, were born to prominent parents and had many advantages.
+The Church remembers Saint Benedict, the founder of monasticism in the Western Church.
+Benedict and his twin sister Scholastica were born to prominent parents and had many advantages.
 Though their birthplace was Nursia, a small town near Spoleto, they spent much of their childhood in the city of Rome.